ChahidAbderrazak/academic-website/content/publication/2022-CTIMS-applied-sciences/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: Development framework to obtain the best predictive model for an individual PAS variant.
+  caption: The framework of the CTIMS project.
   focal_point: Smart

 # Associated Projects (optional).